mishamyrt/myrt.co/README.md

 # Mikhael Khrustik's homepage

-This project is made as an example of the capabilities of GitLab CI and in order to teach best DevOps practices.
+This project is made as an example of the capabilities of GitHub Actions and in order to teach best DevOps practices.

 ## Getting Started